Sandwich Bread (VIDEO)

 Proceed with caution.
 You've been warned.

 If you’re looking for a fool-proof sandwich bread recipe, this is the one.
 I know what I’m about to say may be controversial but this easy, soft sandwich bread is (almost) better than my focaccia recipe.
 Made with only 6 simple ingredients, you won’t have any guilt making this bread for your family.
-Consider this your exclusive, ultimate bread guide.
+Consider this your exclusive, ultimate sandwich bread recipe guide.

 Easy Sandwich Bread.